RidleyB/sen/content/_characters/camille-reinhardt.md

 title: Camille Reinhardt

 faction:
-  sort: Reinhardt
+  sort: "Reinhardt"
-  given: Reinhardt
+  given: "Reinhardt"
   given-role: "Though Camille does not contribute directly to the Reinhardt family's traditional pursuits, her presence is one of warmth and support.
 Her marriage to Albrecht has brought a sense of balance to the family, softening the sharp edges of their rigid values.
 As a mother, Camille has nurtured Fritz's poetic talents, encouraging him to follow his passions despite the Reinhardt family's focus on more conventional endeavors.
-Her role as a patron of the arts has also allowed the Reinhardt name to be associated with cultural enrichment, adding a layer of sophistication to their reputation.
+Her role as a patron of the arts has also allowed the Reinhardt name to be associated with cultural enrichment, adding a layer of sophistication to their reputation."
-"

 standings:
   - name: "Del Vecchio"